renderyt/FoundationOne/README.md

 *Poster by Waleed Azhar

 ## Updates
+March 25 - Room 217 of Bergeron has been booked for 5:00 to 7:00 pm.
-1. Workshop has been postponed to March 30, 2016.
+March 24 - Workshop has been postponed to March 30, 2016.
 Please ignore the poster.
-2. App has been uploaded.
+March 24 - App has been uploaded.
 Further improvements may be added.

 ## App Demo
 ![App Video Demo](App_Video_Demo.mp4 "")